Debt, eviction and hunger: Millions fall back into crisis as stimulus and safety nets vanish

 Suzanne St. John, 69, of Clearwater, Fla., hasn’t had more than $25 in her savings account for as long as she can remember.
 The retired English teacher has to stretch her $870 in monthly Social Security benefits to support herself and her granddaughter, who moved in after losing her job in March.
 She depends on food stamps, which she uses to pay for grocery delivery since she’s high risk for the coronavirus and doesn’t own a car.
 But each month she worries her latest SNAP card will be the last.

-“If it weren’t for that, I don’t know what I would be eating,” she said.
+“If it weren’t for that, I don’t know what I would be eating,” St. John said.

 Nonprofits and community organizations have stepped in to fill the gaps in many states.
 When the pandemic shuttered Boston Public Schools in mid-March, the YMCA of Greater Boston shuttered its aquatics and wellness programs, and funneled its resources into local food programs, chief executive James Morton said.